benyap/resolve-tspaths/README.md

 relative paths - this means that you can develop using path aliases whilst still being able to ship working JavaScript code.

+This package also provides a nodejs module loader.

 **Sample `tsconfig.json`:**

 ```ts